Have a question? Email us at email@example.com and mention the Elevation Viewer.

 If you get "lost" on your map, use the home button to go back to the initial extent, which is the state of Connecticut.

 The layer list button in the upper right is one of the most useful buttons on the map.
-Click on it to see all the layers that, together, make up the map.
-The layers form a stack (bottom of the list draws on the bottom of the stack) and can be turned on and off.
+Click on it to see all the layers in the map.
+The layers form a stack (bottom of the list draws on the bottom of the stack) and each can be turned on and off.
 A check mark means the layer is turned "on" or visible (as long as no other layer higher on the list is turned on and is hiding it from view).
-In the graphic below, notice that CT Towns is turned on (checked) along with the Hillshade layer.
+In the graphic below, notice that Town is turned on (checked) along with the Hillshade layer.
 If you turned on Slope and did not turn off (un check) Hillshade, the slope would draw but not be visible because it would be hidden under the Hillshade layer.

-The little arrow to the right of each layer hides some useful options including:
+The three dots to the right of each layer hides a menu with some useful options including:

 Zoom To - zooms to the extent of that layer.